Parent-Handbook-2017-2018 (click for downloadable .pdf file)

 Scholastic book orders will come home throughout the year.
 Ordering through Scholastic is an inexpensive way to build your home library.
 Books make great gifts for birthdays, Christmas, and everywhere in between.
 For every dollar that is spent, we receive bonus points for the classroom.
 We then are able to purchase books or other items for the classroom.
 If ordering online, Maple Tree’s class code is P63H2.

 Maple Tree is divided into different exploratory areas.
 We use a clothespin system for the 4-yr-old and 5-yr-old classes.
-These students will choose the colored clothespin that matches the color of the sign hanging in the center in which they want to play.
-They will clip it to their clothing.
+Students will choose a colored clothespin that matches the color of the center in which they want to play.
+Limiting the number of children in each area of the room, avoids overcrowding and allows for sufficient materials and the opportunity for constructive interactions, which reduces opportunities for negative behaviors.

 Monthly newsletters will be sent home with your child.
 A note will be posted daily with details on your child’s day.
 Each class has a closed Facebook Page.
 Teachers will post pictures daily.
 For volunteering, field trips, conferences, etc., we will be using Sign up Genie via email.
 Other forms of communication include phone calls, emails, notes, and parent/teacher conferences.

 You will receive a progress report about your child in December.
-Winter conferences are optional upon request.
+Winter conferences are optional.
 Individual parent/teacher conferences will be held in March.
 Feel free to talk with your child’s teacher at any time regarding any questions or concerns you may have.

 Our curriculum is made up of planned units of study.
 Studies of the ocean, birds, mammals, reptiles, and insects are some of the units which are especially enjoyed by students.
 Units are taught, not only to increase knowledge, but also to demonstrate God’s power and diversity in creation.
 We incorporate Zoo-phonics, Handwriting Without Tears (HWT) and Teaching Young Children Using Themes.
 We expand our curriculum through the use of various math manipulatives.
 Art projects, show and tell, talking and listening, story time, exercises, music and finger plays complete our education focus.